visheshkadian/MusicWIKI/README.md

 1.Clone the repository to your local machine.
 2.Open the project in Android Studio.
 3.Run the app on an Android emulator or a physical Android device.
-4.Contributing
-5.Contributions to the MusicWiki app are welcome.
-To contribute, follow these steps:
 ```
 ## Contributing
 Contributions to the MusicWiki app are welcome.
 To contribute, follow these steps: